rakutentech/engineering-blog/content/post/rds-automating-designer-to-developer-handoff/index.md

 ## Conclusion

 **RDS** is just one of the internal tools that we have developed to help us automate tasks that are otherwise done manually.
 It helps developers stay in sync with the design files created by our designers.
-It initially started as a one-off tool meant for our iOS projects under Rakuten Commerce TECH.
+It started as a one-off tool meant for our iOS projects under Rakuten Commerce TECH.
 However, it's now part of the workflow for our Android projects as well.